MattDrennan/GreenworksMap/README.md

 **src->main->webapp->java->com->GREENWORKS->eco->EcoMap.java**

 This file handled the main functions of the project.
 This was essential for project during feature development.
-EcoMap will remain in the project because it can help facilitate quick feature development.
+EcoMap will remain in the project because it can help facilitate streamlined feature development.

 **src->main->webapp->java->com->GREENWORKS->eco->data**

-The data package handles all data related operations.
+The data package handles all database related operations.
 This is where Hibernate ORM is located.